mongodb-js/charts-embed-sdk/examples/charts/authenticated-realm-deprecated/README.md

 This sample shows how to use the JavaScript Embedding SDK to render **authenticated** embedded charts, specifically via configuring **Atlas App Services** as an authentication provider.
 The sample app is already set up to authenticate with an App Services application hosted by the Charts Development team.

-This sample also demonstrates data filtering by role, thanks to App Services Rules system.
+This sample also demonstrates data filtering by role, thanks to the App Services Rules system.
 See more details [here](https://www.mongodb.com/docs/atlas/app-services/mongodb/define-roles-and-permissions/).
 Simply login with either `australianEmployee@mongodb.com` or `canadianEmployee@mongodb.com`, and take note of the different results!

 #### The features included in this demo are as follows:

 - 📈 Render an embedded chart on a web page
 - 🔒 Only render charts to valid users
-- 🔑 Appp Serviecs authentication
+- 🔑 App Services authentication
-- 🙋‍♂️ Data filtering by App Services User Role.
+- 🙋‍♂️ Data filtering by App Services User Role

 ## Quickstart